dolead/pytaboola/README.md

 refresh workflow should be tested to avoid regressions.

 ### Data validators
 As for now, all data validation is delegated to the Taboola API.
-It may be usefull to had a small bit of data type checking before any call.
+It may be useful to had a small bit of data type checking before any call.

 ### Authentication
 user/password authentication method is not implemented.
-It should be useless in any production environement, but may be use as a fast POC/testing authentication system.
+It should be useless in any production environment, but may be used as a fast POC/testing authentication system.